ga4gh/product-process/product-process.md

 18. Following revisions, the PRC, Regulatory-Ethics and Security make a decision on the product.
     1. Decision makers: primarily the PRC, with input from Regulatory-Ethics and Security on their reviews.
 The PRC can approve, withhold approval or, if there has been substantial change since the public comment, ask for the work to undergo another round of public comment
     2. Criteria: [as for the PRC under point 17](#prccriteria).
 In addition, have there been substantial changes since the last public comment period?
-19. Development group and Secretariat review in event of PRC withholding approval.
+19. Development group and Secretariat review in event of PRC or Steering Committee withholding approval.
 They should decide if the work returns to development or if it ceases.
+    1. The group should consider the feedback they have received throughout their work, any feedback received on the presented outputs and judge if further work should be attempted or if work should cease.
+The group may seek input from others to assist their decision making.
+If a given product accumulates a further (second) rejection on presenting a revised version at the same stage (at either the PRC or Steering Committee votes), work should cease (unless the group leads can present a compelling case to the Executive Committee).
-    1. Decision makers: development group and Secretariat.
+    2. Decision makers: development group and Secretariat.
 Final decision with Secretariat.
-    2. Criteria: Can the reasons that the PRC gave for withholding approval be addressed through further development work?
+    3. Criteria: Can the issues that prevented approval by the PRC or Steering Committee be addressed through further development work?
 Can a plan of action be clearly established to do this?
 20. <a name="subsetcontentballot">Steering Committee subset/delegates offline ballot on content, following this process:</a>
     1. The Steering Committee will be balloted to determine if the content of the product is acceptable
     2. Documents generated for the PRC should be shared with Steering Committee